 The penetrating mold is the most common.
 In this mold, the punch coupled to the upper plate is the one that moves “penetrating” (hence the name) in the cavity of the die that remains fixed.

-It is normally used for pressing ceramic pieces with the good side at the bottom.
+It is normally used for pressing ceramic pieces to the good side at the bottom.

 It allows to manufacture the tiles with a spacer.